Consulting Terminology: 120+ Buzzwords to Know

 Example: I'd love to take on that project, but I don't have the bandwidth right now with all my other commitments.

-Beach: A term referring to consultants who are not currently assigned to a project.
+Beach: A term referring to consultants who are not currently assigned to a client project.
+Also called being "on the bench."

 Example: John has been on the beach for the past month.
 We need to find him a new assignment soon.